-There are several recent examples where influenza viruses of animal origin have occasionally transmitted to humans.
+There are several recent examples of influenza viruses of animal origin that have transmitted to humans.
 Some have also transmitted occasionally from human to human.
 The most obvious example being the avian A(H5N1) influenza 'bird flu', which has been circulating in East and Southeast Asia for more than a decade, and which has caused severe infections and deaths in the region.
-However, human-to-human transmissions of A(H5N1) and other avian influenza have been very limited [11].
-Pandemic influenza A(H1N1) is the first animal influenza for some years to have adapted sufficiently to be referred to as a human influenza.
+However, human-to-human transmissions of A(H5N1) and other avian influenzas have been very limited [11].
+The 2009 pandemic influenza A(H1N1) is the first animal influenza for some years to have adapted sufficiently to be referred to as a human influenza.